 The link between time, bankruptcy and mortgages

 Obtaining a mortgage after bankruptcy has a lot to do with time.
 Once bankruptcy has taken place, you won’t be able to apply for a mortgage until you’ve been officially discharged.
-The time frame involved with being discharged from bankruptcy is usually 12 months, although could be less in some cases.
-Once discharged, lenders may approve you a mortgage, especially as more time goes on.
+The time frame involved with being discharged from bankruptcy is usually 12 months but can be less in some cases.
+Once discharged, lenders may approve you a mortgage, especially as more time passes.

 If you apply for a mortgage straight after discharge, mortgage approval is possible.
-The assessment however, will have very strict guidelines.
+Nonetheless, your mortgage assessment will follow very strict guidelines.
 It’s important your application is presented in the best way and to the right lender.
 This is to maximise your chances of approval.

-Please note: If you’ve just been discharged (one year or less), lenders will require you to have a substantial deposit and may charge you high fees and rates.
+Please note: If you’ve just been discharged (one year or less), lenders will require you to have a substantial deposit and may charge you higher rates than normal.

 As each year goes by, your bankruptcy becomes more distant and less relevant in the eyes of a lender.
 Lenders may offer you better rates and fees, along with approving mortgages with lower deposits.
 If you’ve been discharged from bankruptcy for around four years, then most lenders will see as you as no different to anyone else, especially if your credit history has been kept intact.
 This means that after four to five years, you could be eligible for great rates and should only require a 5-10% deposit.

-If you’re still unsure about whether or not you’ll be eligible, our specialist bad credit mortgage advisors are available to discuss the mortgages you may qualify for.
+If you’re still unsure about whether or not you’ll be eligible, our specialist advisors are available to discuss the mortgages you may qualify for.

 Tips for applying for a mortgage after bankruptcy

-The last thing you want to do after a bankruptcy, is to jump headfirst and apply for a mortgage without doing your homework or speaking to a specialist.
+The last thing you’d want to do after bankruptcy is to rush into a mortgage without speaking to a specialist.
 You’ll be considered as a high-risk applicant and will therefore need to proceed with caution.